dwddgsz/user-manager/Readme.md

 a) user can come back to Home page by clicking 'Home' button

-b) user can submit form by clicking 'Submit' button, after successful operation user will see success message, if operation will fail user will see error message
+b) user can submit form by clicking 'Submit' button, after successful operation component will display success message, if operation will fail component will display error message

 c) validation: